restatedev/java-workshop/README.md

 Restate sits in front of your services like a reverse proxy or message broker.
 Restate receives incoming requests and routes them to the appropriate handlers.

-In this example, we will implement an e-commerce checkout process.
+In our example, we have a `CheckoutService` with a `checkout` method that reserves the ticket for the user and handles the payment.
-We have a `CheckoutService` with a `checkout` method that reserves the ticket for the user and handles the payment.
+This will be the first service we will develop:

 1. Rename the `Greeter` to `CheckoutService`
 2. Rename the `greet` method to `checkout` and let it take a `String ticket` as an argument.